icgood/flood/README.md

  * `clients`: A socket connection is initiated to the `flood` service on each host in the list to run the test.

- * `clientPort`: The port to use for client connections.

  * `dependencies`: An array of packages to be installed locally by npm before running the test.